Baji Prabhu Deshpande

 Baji Prabhu Deshpande (c.
 1615 – 1660) was a general of the Maratha army.
-He is known for his role in the Battle of Pavan Khind, where he sacrificed his life defending Chhatrapati Shivaji Maharaj from Siddi Jauhar's Bijapur forces.
+He is known for his role in the Battle of Pavan Khind, where he sacrificed his life defending Shivaji from Siddi Jauhar's Bijapur forces.
 He also was a landlord or Vatandar in the Maval region.

 Early life

 Baji Prabhu was born around 1615 in a Chandraseniya Kayastha Prabhu family.
 Earlier he worked under Krishnaji Bandal of Rohida near Bhor.
-After Chhatrapati Shivaji Maharaj defeated Krishnaji at Rohida and captured the fort, many commanders including Baji Prabhu joined Chhatrapati Shivaji Maharaj.
+After Shivaji defeated Krishnaji at Rohida and captured the Rohida fort, many commanders including Baji Prabhu joined Shivaji.

 Battle of Pavan Khind

-A 20th century depiction of Baji Prabhu with Shivaji at Pavan Khind by M.V.
-Dhurandhar.
+A 20th century depiction of Baji Prabhu with Shivaji at Pavan Khind by M. V. Dhurandhar.

-After defeating Afzal Khan and routing the Bijapur army at Pratapgad, Shivaji continued to push into the Bijapur territory.
-Within a few days, the Marathas captured Panhala fort.
+After defeating Afzal Khan and routing the Sultanate of Bijapur army at Pratapgad, Shivaji continued to push into the Bijapur territory.
+Within a few days, the Marathas captured Panhala.
 Meanwhile, another Maratha force, led by Netaji Palkar, pushed towards Bijapur.
 Bijapur forces repulsed this attack, forcing Shivaji, some of his commanders and soldiers to retreat to Panhala fort.

 The Bijapur troops were led by Siddi Jauhar, an Abyssinian general.
-Discovering Shivaji's location, Jauhar laid siege to Panhala.
+Discovering Shivaji's location, Jauhar laid Siege of Panhala.
 Netaji Palkar made repeated attempts to break the siege from outside, but these failed.

 A risky plan was then put into action: Shivaji, Baji Prabhu Deshpande with a select band of troops would attempt to break through the siege at the night, and make for Vishalgad.
 In order to deceive the Bijapur forces, to avoid a chase if they found out that Shivaji had broken the siege, Shiva Kashid a barber by profession, had physical resemblance to Shivaji, volunteered to dress like the king and let himself be captured.

 At night, Shivaji, broke through the siege.
 They were pursued by the Bijapur force.
 As planned, Shiva Kashid allowed himself to be captured and taken back to the Bijapur camp, guessing that he would be put to death once the charade was discovered.
 This gave the fleeing Maratha force some breathing space.

 As soon as the Bijapur force realized their mistake, the chase was on again, led by Siddi Masud, the son-in-law of Siddi Jauhar.
 Near the pass of Ghodkhind (Horse's Pass), the Marathas made a final stand.
-Shivaji and half of the Maratha force pushed for Vishalgadh, while Baji Prabhu, his brother Phulaji and the remaining Bandal Sena of a few hundred men blocked the pass and fought off the pursuing Bijapur soldiers for more than 18 hours.
+Shivaji and half of the Maratha force pushed for Vishalgad, while Baji Prabhu, his brother Phulaji and the remaining Bandal Sena of a few hundred men blocked the pass and fought off the pursuing Bijapur soldiers for more than 18 hours.

-Through the battle, Baji Prabhu, continued fighting though grievously injured, inspiring his men to fight on until Shivaji's safe journey to Vishalgadh was signaled by the firing cannons.
+Through the battle, Baji Prabhu, continued fighting though grievously injured, inspiring his men to fight on until Shivaji's safe journey to Vishalgad was signaled by the firing cannons.

 The Ghod Khind pass was subsequently named Pavan Khind ("Holy Pass") by Shivaji, in honor of the sacrifice of Baji Prabhu and his troops.